joantolos/blog/content/blog/what_are_esolang.md

 ## Sonic Pi

 {{< url-link "Sonic Pi" "https://sonic-pi.net" >}} it's just an endless stream of fun.
 This is a language that uses familiar syntax to generate sounds using synths.
-The point is to create music with code... or make sound your code.
+The point is to create music with code... or make your code sound.

 This is FizzBuzz implemented in SonicPi: